 - Friday (07:30 – 12:00, 12:30 – 15:00)

 There is a lot of conflicting information out there as to what documents are needed.
-Obviously, it will vary depending on your situation, but this is what I, as a British citizen and EU national working in Slovakia, required:
+Obviously, it will vary depending on your situation, but this is what I, as a British national and EU national working in Slovakia, required:

 - Passport (or national ID card)